carlu-m/learning-python/README.md

 - [X] Setup & configure mutation testing with the chosen lib (cosmic-rays)
 - [X] Read cosmic-ray's doc to know about its features beyond the basic ones

+Improvements that would be needed for a real use case:
+- Mutation tests in a CI job / step would have to be adapted to take the parallelization into account, and we would need to manually ready the last line of the report to check for the score if we want to automatically succeed / fail the step.

 ## Project requirements

 ### Install uv globally